 You know what I think you ought to be focused on?

-Why don't you focus in on the the lives that are being lost every day in your city and not worry about what the Republican parties decide because you don't care anyway?
+Why don't you focus in on the lives that are being lost every day in your city and not worry about what the Republican parties decide because you don't care anyway?

 You want Elizabeth Warren and Hillary Clinton.

-Well now it's over with.
+Well, now it's over with.

 Yeah.